lldap/lldap/example_configs/nextcloud.md

 occ ldap:set-config s01 ldapUuidGroupAttribute auto
 occ ldap:set-config s01 ldapUuidUserAttribute auto
 ```
-With small amount of luck, you should be able to log in your nextcloud instance with LLDAP accounts in the `users` group.
+With a bit of of luck, you should be able to log in your nextcloud instance with LLDAP accounts in the `nextcloud_users` group.

 ## Nextcloud config : the GUI way